British 90s nostalgia and shite

 1st July 2024

 Alton Towers opened in 1980, seven years before I was born.
-That means I never got to experience the park in its early years.
-That's one of the biggest regrets of my life, along with never meeting Mr Blobby, and the time I sold my entire collection of Beano and Dandy comics to a girl called Lydia for £1.
+That means I never got to experience Alton Towers in its early years.

 alton towers map 1981